ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 ### Saving our map to a dashboard

-Now let's save our awesome map to our dashboard.
+Let's add our map to our dashboard for future reference.

 1. Click the `Save` button in the upper-right
 2. Set `Title` to